isalstudents/ISALstudents.github.io/contact.md

 # {{ page.title }}

-If you'd like to join, use [this](http://isalstudentsinvite.herokuapp.com/) Heroku app.
+If you'd like to join, use [bit.ly/isalstudents](http://bit.ly/isalstudents)

 Follow us on [twitter](https://twitter.com/ISALstudents).